logo

 Alba's rare appearance is the exact reason poachers would want to capture her.

 However, Alba expressed a “firm dislike for human presence from the very beginning,” according to BOSF.
-When released from her cage, Alba was relieved be rid of her human helpers, escaping to the top of a nearby tree.
+When released from her cage, Alba was relieved to be rid of her human helpers, escaping to the top of a nearby tree.

 The island is monitored non-stop, 24 hours a day, with regular patrols conducted by the staff.
 The staff members collect data on the orangutan's behavior and health.

-This little section of paradise isn't just for Alba alone.
-She shares it with three orangutans considered to be her best friends: Radmala (a 4-year-old female), Kika (a 6-year-old female), and Unyu (a 4-year-old male).
+This little section of paradise isn't just for Alba alone; she shares it with three orangutans considered to be her best friends: Radmala (a 4-year-old female), Kika (a 6-year-old female), and Unyu (a 4-year-old male).

-After gaining worldwide attention, the rescue groups put together an ingenious plan in order to protect her.Borneo Orangutan Survival Foundation
+After gaining worldwide attention, the rescue groups put together an ingenious plan to protect her.

 Alba's first year back in the wild

-Conservationists shared that during her first year back in the wild Alba spent her time eating, traveling and resting.
+Conservationists shared that during her first year back in the wild, Alba spent her time eating, traveling, and resting.

 Agung Nugroho, head of the Bukit Baka Bukit Raya National Park Authority, said his team reported that “Alba is capable of extensive exploration, skillful foraging, and deft nest building.
 She also socializes with other released orangutans within the national park.”